 Federal Regulations restrict the disbursement of financial aid until 10 days before classes begin each fall and spring semester (5 days for the summer semester).

 You can track which funds have been disbursed into your tuition and on-campus housing account by accessing the Student Center through your MyUW.

 - Learn more about Tuition Assessment and Billing or Housing Billing & Rates.

 - All types of financial aid are scheduled to begin disbursing and are applied directly to your tuition and on-campus housing account:

 - 10 days before the first day of class for the fall and spring semester, and/or

 - 5 days before your first summer session

 - If you have accepted a Federal Direct Loan (Subsidized or Unsubsidized) for the first time, you must complete both Entrance Counseling and a Master Promissory Note online.
 You can confirm completion of those requirements at that same link.

-- If you have accepted a Perkins loan for the first time, you must complete a Master Promissory Note.
-If you have accepted any other types of Institutional Loans, you must complete a new Promissory Note each academic year you accept an Institutional Loan.
+- If you have accepted any Institutional Loans, you must complete a Promissory Note.
+You will need to complete a new Promissory Note each academic year you accept an Institutional Loan.

 - Missing loan requirements will delay disbursement of funds.